z0rc/dotfiles/README.md

 into `/etc/zsh/zshenv`.
 Or you can do it with PAM env module.

 ## Vim
+Vim 8.0 or higher is required as plugins are configured via native package interface available in mentioned version.
 In order you use all bundled vim plugins, please install vim with python, ruby, perl and lua support built-in.
-Also it's strongly recommended to use Vim 8.0 or newer, as it provides async features required by some plugins.

 Debian/Ubuntu:
 ```